 Each year the UNESCO committee meets to review candidates for World Heritage status.
 Sites are chosen on the basis of artistic or historical merit, cultural importance or natural beauty and must have outstanding universal value.
 This status assists with renovation and upkeep and helps to protect sites from being destroyed or lost.
 Italy’s first site to be added to UNESCO’s list was the Ancient Rock Art of the Valcamonica, in 1979.

 Italy’s sites include historic city centers and monuments, Roman and Greek remains, and places of artistic or cultural importance as well as a few natural sites.
 Some of them are the top places to go in Italy that would already be on a typical tourist itinerary such as the historic center of Florence, the Colosseum and ancient sites in Rome, Pompeii, the Amalfi Coast and the Cinque Terre.
 But others are places you may have never heard of.

-My Top 10 Picks for Sites Not on the Usual Tourist Itinerary
+My Top 10 Picks for Sites Not Always Found on the Usual Tourist Itinerary

 - Matera, in Southern Italy’s Basilicata region, is one of my favorite towns.
 The sassi districts, with cave houses dug into the soft tufa rock, and the Park of Rupestrian Churches make up the first UNESCO site in southern Italy, inscribed in 1993.
 Matera is the European Capital of Culture for 2019 so there’s lots going on in this interesting town.